 Some providers might charge you fees for advice on their equity release products.

-For our lifetime mortgages, if you come directly to us and go on to speak to a financial advice firm that we’ve chosen for our product, you won’t be charged an advice fee.
+For our lifetime mortgages, if you come directly to us and go on to speak to a financial advice firm that we’ve chosen for our product, you won't be charged an advice fee.
+Instead, we'll make a commission payment to your adviser when your lifetime mortgage completes.
 All the advice firms we choose are regulated by the FCA.

 Some providers might charge you for transferring money to your solicitor – you might be familiar with this as it can happen with regular mortgages too.
 With us, you won't be charged for this.